wislish/Texas-Holdem-Poker/README.md

 ## Explanation

+1. Group project.
+You can find more information at the `specification` directory.
+We use Scrum development to split our whole project into three Sprint.
-1. Database design.
+2. Database design.
 To make sure all the relevant information as to one game and one player are stored, because users can **rejoin** the game if they lost the connection.
 Additionally, all the necessary operations for updating one game are under the model `Game` and `Player`, improving the maintainability and readability.
-2. Build `channel` between clients and the server through the WebSocket.
+3. Build `channel` between clients and the server through the WebSocket.
 So, the server can actively send messages to clients.
-3. Perform extensive testing.
+4. Perform extensive testing.
 Texas Hold’em Poker has many subtle but important rules.
 Once completed the basic implementation, we conducted enormous testing manually.
 In the future, it is a better idea to use Django test module.